GovTechSG/CFT-Docs/general/pricing.md

 <center><small><b>For AOR or budgeting purposes, use the values in the indicative pricing column. </b></small></center>

-?> **Note:** The number of file transfers per month will be based on the total number of files uploaded by the Sender Applications in your CFT Project’s Workflows.
+?> **Note:** Monthly transfer counts are based on the total files uploaded by Sender Applications in your CFT Project's Workflows.

 ### High-volume monthly transfer example